The Educator with a Growth Mindset: A Professional Development Workshop

 - Each one of us had our own perspective about how to do this.
 When ideas were thrown out, we developed other perspectives – thinking outside of our own boxes.

 To reinforce and personalize concepts related to the growth mindset, the teams were asked to choose from photos taken of them during the Flip the Tarp activity (uploaded into Google+ immediately after the activity), add a caption about growth mindsets, and add a few slides to a collaborative Google Presentation that was being shared and developed by the workshop participants:

 The next activity was an educator self-assessment of growth mindset behaviors.
 These can be found in the slide deck.
 After reviewing these, Socrative was used to do an anonymous polling of these self-assessed items.

 The final component of the workshop was having the teams examine and develop strategies for increasing the growth mindsets of their students.

 The resources they explored included:

-Then the teams developed strategies for working with their students:
+Then the groups developed strategies for working with their learners:

 Some Post-Workshop Teacher Feedback